This post may contain affiliate links and ads. Read our disclosure policy here.

 5. Enjoy the Pirate Night Deck Party (and bring supplies from home): Just about every Disney Cruise that sails in the Caribbean has a pirate-themed evening on one night of the trip.
 Ours was on the day we were docked in Nassau.
 This is also the night that you can watch a fireworks display right on the ship!
 The characters (Mickey, Minnie, etc) all put on their best pirate attire and guests are encouraged to join in the fun.
 As you might imagine, you can purchase pirate attire in the shops on board.
 You’ll save a lot of money, however, if you bring some pirate wear from home.
 I saw many kids wearing glow sticks as well.
 Pick up a pack at your local dollar store.

-I bought a pirate costume, boots and tights for Lily before our trip from Zulily.
-For less than $25 for everything, she had a great little outfit to wear.
+I bought a pirate costume, boots and tights for Lily before our trip.
+Amazon has a ton of kid pirate costumes.
+For less than $30 for everything, she had a great little outfit to wear.
 Bonus – the dress will make a nice addition to our dress-up bin and she can wear the boots to riding lessons.

 6. Character Meet and Greets: Just because you aren’t in the Disney Parks doesn’t mean you have to miss out on our favorite photo ops: character meet and greets!
 Disney Ships are just crawling with characters to interact with and take pictures with.
 While our Disney Dream cruise required tickets to the Princess and Frozen Meet and Greets, our Disney Magic cruise did not – you lined up and they cut the line off at some point.